BrandonAJohnson/Pokedex/README.md

 # Pokedex
-A web based Pokedex using an open Pokemon api
+A web based Pokedex using an open Pokemon api: https://pokeapi.co/